allenai/break-evaluator/README.md

 ## Evaluation Metircs
 To learn more about the evaluation metrics used for [Break](https://allenai.github.io/Break/), please refer to the paper ["Break It Down: A Question Understanding Benchmark" (Wolfson et al., TACL 2020)](https://arxiv.org/abs/2001.11770).
+The *"Normalized Exact Match"* metric, is a newly introduced evaluation metric for QDMR that will be included in future work.
+It compares two QDMRs by normalizing their respective graphs: further decomposing steps; ordering chains of "filter" operations; lemmatizing step noun phrases; etc.